Pat Baldwin (basketball)

-Patrick O'Neal Baldwin Sr. (born August 22, 1972) is an American assistant college basketball coach for the Georgetown Hoyas.
+Patrick O'Neal Baldwin Sr. (born August 22, 1972) is an American assistant college basketball coach for the Valparaiso Beacons.
 He previously served as the head coach of the Milwaukee Panthers basketball team.
 He played college basketball for the Northwestern Wildcats, and played professionally in Bosnia and Croatia.

 Early life

 He is a native of Leavenworth, Kansas and attended Leavenworth High School.

 Playing career

 He was a standout basketball player for Northwestern from 1990 to 1994.
-He still ranks 1st in school history with 272 career steals, 2nd all-time with 452 assists and 20th with 1,189 points.
+He still ranks first in school history with 272 career steals, second all-time with 452 assists and 20th with 1,189 points.
 His 90 steals as a freshman in 1990–91 are the school's single-season record, while his 154 assists as a senior in 1993–94 rank third in school history.
-In 1990-1991 season and the 1992-1993 season he led the Big Ten in steals.
-In the 1992-1993 he led the Big Ten in free throw percentage.
-Baldwin played professionally in Bosnia and Croatia averaging 18 points, 2 assist, and 3 steals per game.
+In the 1990–91 and 1992–93 seasons he led the Big Ten Conference in steals.
+In 1992–93 he led the Big Ten in free throw percentage.
+Baldwin played professionally in Bosnia for HKK Brotnjo and Croatia for KK Zadar, averaging 18 points, 2 assists and 3 steals per game.